Affordable Intensive Outpatient Program in Orange County for Substance Abuse Disorders

 At Yellowstone Recovery, we offer a personalized evidence-based IOP program in Orange County designed to help people from all walks of life conquer their addiction to alcohol or drugs.
-Our affordable intensive outpatient alcohol treatment and drug rehab program sets the stage for lifelong sobriety through a combination of group, individual, and family therapy.
+Our affordable intensive outpatient alcohol treatment and drug rehab program sets the stage for lifelong sobriety through a combination of therapeutic techniques and resources.

 Yellowstone Recovery’s IOP programs emphasize community-based care, of which group therapy forms a central part.
 Support groups give participants the opportunity to meet other people who struggle with similar problems.
 Under the supervision of a trained substance abuse counselor, they’re able to share their stories and support each other through the ordeal of recovery.

-The moment people enter a group environment, they realize they’re not alone, that others face similar challenges.
-That, in itself, can offer therapeutic value.
+The moment people enter a group environment, they realize they’re not alone and that others face similar challenges.
+This reassurance in itself can offer therapeutic value.
 In some cases, clients are able to communicate thoughts or emotions that they had kept bottled up for years.
 Finally, the members of an addiction group can hold each other accountable, increasing the likelihood that their recovery will rest on stable ground.

 Group therapy forms the core of any intensive outpatient program, but participants also have access to one-on-one counseling.
 As part of the program, clients must meet with their counselor once every other week to discuss their recovery.
 During the meeting, a trained counselor or therapist will help the client overcome the thoughts, emotions, and behaviors that stand in the way of sobriety.

-When addiction strikes, the family is the first to suffer.
+When addiction strikes, the family is often the first to suffer.
 At Yellowstone Recovery, clients gather with their loved ones to sort through the issues that have torn them apart.
 The therapy sessions also equip family members to deal with challenges that will arise during the course of the recovery process, giving them the tools they need to offer continuing support even after the individual has completed their outpatient treatment.